lpsantil/ptar/README.md

 I wanted to try to make a simple yet extensible file archive format using only plain text.
 Thanks to its ubiquity and entrenchment in computing, plain text files are the best long-term digital archival format.
 The most widely used UNIX archive format is `tar(1)`’s, so I tried to make something equivalent to `tar(1)` but with plain text metadata.
 Plain text archives (ptars) offer nearly equivalent functionality (and sometimes space savings) but with the promise of better longevity.

 ## “Isn’t `tar(1)` good enough?”
 Yes, it is.
 But using `ptar` will increase your data’s longevity (archival quality) because the metadata is easier to examine and interpret.

 ## “Why did you reinvent the wheel?”
 Because I wanted to.
 Seriously, though, `ptar` adds value: metadata that can be easily grokked in a plain text editor.

 # Installation
-Clone this git repository or download the source.
+Get the source.
 Open a terminal and navigate to the directory containing the source.
-Execute the following command:
+Run `make` to build `ptar`, like so:

+	% make

+`ptar` will be built in the directory containing the source code.
+To install it, run

+	% make install

+`ptar` will be installed in `/usr/bin` and its owner and group will be `root` by default.
+To change the installation directory, set the `BINDIR` make variable.
+You can change `ptar`’s owner and group via `INSTALL_USER` and `INSTALL_GROUP` make variables.
+For example,

+	% make BINDIR=$HOME/bin INSTALL_USER=yourstruly INSTALL_GROUP=yourstruly install

+installs `ptar` in `$HOME/bin`.
+Its owner and group will both be `yourstruly`.

+Alternatively, there’s a simpler installation script, `install.sh`, for systems lacking `make(1)`.
+To run it, execute this:

 	% ./install.sh DESTDIR